9th8/up-to-date-real-world-haskell/27-sockets-and-syslog.md

 ### TCP Syslog Server

-Let\'s say that we wanted to reimplement syslog using TCP instead of UDP.
+Let's say that we wanted to reimplement syslog using TCP instead of UDP.
 We could say that a single message is defined not by being in a single packet, but is ended by a trailing newline character `'\n'`.
 Any given client could send 0 or more messages to the server using a given TCP connection.
-Here\'s how we might write that.
+Here's how we might write that.

 ``` example
 import Data.Bits